xlenore/ps2-covers/README.md

 You can download it from here: [PSCoverDL](https://github.com/xlenore/pscoverdl "PSCoverDL")

 ## Emulators Built in Cover Downloaders
-PCSX2 & Duckstation Have Their Own Cover Downloaders You Will Have To Update The Emulator To The Latest Release
+PCSX2 & Duckstation Have Their Own Cover Downloaders, you will have to Update your emulator to the Latest Release.

 ## PCSX2 Setup